2008 Angolan parliamentary election: Results

 With nearly half the vote counted on 7 September, the MPLA held a strong lead with 81.65% with UNITA at 10.59%.
 Opposition parties strongly criticised the result and stated they were unlikely to accept the legality of the election.
 UNITA leader Samakuva said on 7 September that "the final result might not fully reflect the will" of the people, but also said that the election marked "an important step towards consolidation of our democracy".
 UNITA spokesman Adalberto da Costa initially said that the party would legally challenge the election before the Constitutional Court, arguing that the necessary conditions for the election were absent in Luanda.
 By 8 September, about 80% of the votes had been counted, and the results continued to show the MPLA with over 80% of the vote.
 On the same day, the Electoral Commission said that the election would not be held over again, rejecting the opposition demands.
-Samakuva announced at a news conference on the night of September 8 that UNITA accepted the MPLA's election victory, and he urged the MPLA "to govern in the interest of all Angolans".
+Samakuva announced at a news conference on the night of 8 September that UNITA accepted the MPLA's election victory, and he urged the MPLA "to govern in the interest of all Angolans".

 Full provisional results, accounting for all normal votes (about 85% of the vote) were released on 9 September, showing the MPLA with 81.76% of the vote, while UNITA won 10.36%.
 The 15% of the results not included in the total were votes from citizens who did not vote within their area of registration, as well as unclear votes.
 Final results were released by the National Electoral Commission on 16 September, showing the MPLA with 81.64% of the vote (191 seats) and UNITA with 10.39% (16 seats), the PRS with 3.17% (eight seats), the ND with 1.20% (two seats), and the FNLA with 1.11% (three seats).
 Voter turnout was placed at 87.36% (7,213,281 votes), and 89.42% of the votes (6,450,407) were deemed valid.
 The MPLA won majorities in every province.
 Its best performance was in Cuanza Norte, where it won 94.64% of the vote; its worst performance was in Lunda Sul, where it won 50.54% against 41.74% for the PRS.
 UNITA's best performance was in Cabinda, where it received 31.37%.
 In Luanda, the most populous province (1,837,865 valid votes), the MPLA won 78.79% against 14.06% for UNITA.

+Graph of the party split among 220 seats.